mjlyons/webcoder/README.md

 edit code hosted on another server (DigitalOcean, AWS, etc.).
 Instead, wouldn't it be nice if you could just visit a webpage and write some code?

+## Install instructions

+* [Install Node 4 or higher](https://nodejs.org/en/) if you haven't already
+* Clone the repository: `git clone git@github.com:mjlyons/webcoder.git`
+* Navigate to the repository: `cd webcoder`
+* Clone the submodules (Ace editor): `git submodule init && git submodule upgrade`
+* Install the required node modules: `npm install`
+* Create and configure `localsettings.js` (for an example, check out `localsettings.ci_mode.js`)
+  * Use `passhash.js` to create password hashes for each user
+* Start the server: `npm run build && npm start`

+## Usage

+* Make sure the server is running: `npm run build && npm start` (you can just do `npm start` if you haven't changed localsettings.js or pulled/changed the webcoder source).
+* In your web browser, navigate to the server hostname (defined in your `localsettings.js` file).
+It'll look something like https://example.com:3000 or http://localhost:3000.

 ## Architecture